Carlos “Chooch Train” Ruiz Keeps on Rolling

 Hall of Famer Cal Ripken Jr., for example, was voted a starter in 2000 while hitting .239 during that season’s first half.

-Further complicating things, MLB rules stipulate that each franchise is represented with at least one player on the roster.
+Further complicating things, MLB rules stipulate that each franchise is represented with at least one player from their roster.

-It has worked the other way, though, too.
+It has also worked the other way, though.

-Ryan Howard belted 28 home runs and drove in 84 runs before the All Star break in 2008.
-It was not enough.
-Howard stayed home.
+Ryan Howard belted 28 home runs and drove in 84 runs before the All-Star break in 2008; it was not enough to get Howard in the game, and he stayed home.

-Certainly, a case could have been made before.
-Phillies fans know this.
+Certainly, a case could have been made before and Phillies fans know this.

 They know all about Ruiz’s ability to successfully manage the most highly profiled pitching staff in the big leagues.